2023–24 United States network television schedule: Impact of the 2023 Writers Guild of America and SAG-AFTRA strikes

 ABC aired additional sports coverage sourced from sister network ESPN.
 In the fall, ABC added 10 Monday Night Football games in simulcast with ESPN, on top of the seven simulcast or exclusive games previously scheduled.
 In January 2024, ABC aired five NBA games on Wednesday nights that were originally scheduled to air on ESPN.

 Fox stacked their schedule with unscripted series from Monday through Thursday nights, its Friday night (WWE SmackDown) and weekend sports programming was not affected.
 Its Sunday night animation lineup was also unaffected due to the long lead times required to produce such series.
 The CW is likewise relying more on unscripted programming as well as international acquisitions, though network executives stated that this was a long-term strategy shift following its acquisition by Nexstar rather than a specific reaction to the strike.

+As a result of the strikes, the 2023–24 season was the most recent instance of a delay to the start of the television season due to issues beyond the control of the major television networks; delayed starts previously occurred in 1988–89 (due to the 1988 Writers Guild of America strike), 2001–02 (due to the September 11 attacks), and 2020–21 (due to the suspension of television productions that was caused by the COVID-19 pandemic).